claremacrae/project_dependencies_viz/README.md

 * To spot dependencies that don't make sense, in order to remove them
 * To plan project-restructuring exercises
 * To help divide up libraries that have become large
-* To speed up parallel builds by removing unnecessary dependencies between targets,
+* To speed up parallel builds by removing unnecessary dependencies between targets

 ### Why SVG output?